skygragon/leetcode-cli/docs/install.md

 ### From local source

-Similar with above, while you can introduce your changes as you like.
+Similar with above, while you can introduce your own changes as you wish.

     $ git clone http://github.com/skygragon/leetcode-cli
     $ cd leetcode-cli && ./bin/install